A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 It is easy to transfer your existing RRSP investment account at another financial institution to Wealthsimple.

-If the amount you are transferring is more than $5,000, Wealthsimple pays any transfer fees charged by the bank.
+If the amount you are transferring is more than $5,000, Wealthsimple pays any transfer fees the bank charges.

 Wealthsimple RRSP Scenario

 I consulted with James Choi, who is a portfolio manager at Wealthsimple, on a brief scenario showing how people can invest modest amounts over time in their RRSP account and grow a significant retirement portfolio.
 See below.

 The client is 25 years old and living in Ontario.
 He currently earns an annual income of $75,000.
 He has just finished paying off his student debts and is now focused on saving for retirement, which he hopes to do by age 65.

 Based on his monthly take-home pay of $4,679.50, he is able to set aside $920 a month after paying for his monthly expenses as shown below:

 - Utilities, phone/cable = $300

 - Clothing/grooming = $300

 Assuming the client invests $920 a month in his RRSP through a growth-oriented portfolio, he is expected to have approximately $1.37 million saved by the time he retires at age 65.

 One of the key benefits of contributing to an RRSP account is the ability to reduce your tax burden.
 For example, by contributing $11,040 a year to the client’s RRSP, he is expected to get a tax refund of around $3,423 a year.